Exporting models

 metadata() ModelMetadata[source]

-Get the metadata of the wrapped model
+Get the metadata of the exported model

 Return type: